I truly love writing and expressing myself through writing. Read on to learn bad words in Vietnamese.

 The ECS system acts upon the nervous system through cannabinoid receptors.
 CBD and other cannabinoids are able to attach to these receptors and (in many cases) manifest anti-inflammatory effects.
 Furthermore, since the ECS system generally affects most parts of the nervous system, CBD oil (at least) has the potential to target and positively influence various parts of the body at once.

-The years of medical research that involved CBD have yielded not only tangible results, but more potential treatments that are coming down the pharmaceutical pipeline.
+The years of medical research that involved CBD have yielded tangible results and more potential treatments that are coming down the pharmaceutical pipeline.
 Among the medical conditions that could benefit from CBD treatments, the biggest seven are:

 - Cancer Related Symptoms